Venugopala Swamy Temple: Original location

-However, the Venugopala Swamy temple complex and 2 other temples namely Kenneshwara (Ishwara) temple and Kalamma (A local deity) temple had to be abandoned.
+However, the Venugopala Swamy temple complex and 2 other temples namely Kenneshwara (Ishwara) temple and Kalamma Temple had to be abandoned.
 By 1930, the first phase of the dam was completed and all three temples were submerged.

-The main idol of Venugopalaswamy, Lord Krishna playing on flute as a cow-herd, was shifted to a new temple in the rehabilitated village before the submersion.
+The main idol of Venugopalaswamy, Krishna playing on flute as a cow-herd, was shifted to a new temple in the rehabilitated village before the submersion.

 Architecture

 The original temple complex was massive, with an area of around 50 acre 100 × 60 yd.

 The complex was a symmetrical building enclosed by two 'prakaras' and the outer gate (Mahadwara) had verandahs on both sides, flanked by the yagasala and the kitchen.
 This was enclosed by the second mahadwara, which led to the inner enclosure and was akin to the Somanathapura temple.

 The temple had a garbhagriha (sanctum sanctorum), a vestibule, a middle hall and a mukhya mantapa (main hall).
-The cell opposite to the entrance had a figure of Kesava (Lord Krishna) and the south cell, containing the figure of Gopalakrishna, was a later addition.
+The cell opposite to the entrance had a figure of Kesava (Krishna) and the south cell, containing the figure of Gopalakrishna, was a later addition.

 Submersion and restoration

 When the KRS dam was conceived in 1909, the temple was condemned for submersion.
 By 1930, the entire erstwhile village of Kannambadi was completely buried underwater.

 However, the temple would resurface whenever the water levels in the reservoir dropped, typically during drought years.
 This was most evident around the year 2000.

 For more than 70 years the temple lay underwater, when the Khoday Foundation under the guidance of liquor baron and philanthropist Mr. Sri Hari Khoday took up the task of relocating and restoring the temple.

 It was initially planned to shift the entire complex to Madhuvana Park in Mysore.
 However, protests from the villagers of Hosa Kannambadi convinced the foundation to shift it to a place near the rehabilitated village.

 The cost of the project was estimated to be around ₹2.5 crore.

 The new site is about one km to the north of the original site; the backwaters would touch the outer walls of the temple if the water level of the KRS touched 124.80 ft, its maximum capacity.
 It is 9 km by road from Brindavan Gardens.

 The in-house architects of the group had shot the original temple on video, taken over 16,000 photographs, and marked each and every slab used in the construction of the original temple.

 Each and every temple stone was removed and reconstructed at Hosa Kannambadi with trained artisans and sculptors, with half a dozen experts from Tamil Nadu also involved in the reconstruction.

-As of December 2011, the temple restoration has been completed, but is awaiting an official inauguration.
+The temple restoration was completed in December 2011.
 It however has become a tourist hotspot considering its tale of submersion and relocation.